sedc-codecademy/mkwd12-js-06-nodejsadv/G1/class05-workshop/readme.md

 ## Advanced Requirements (Stretch Goals)

 - Implement a second **Adoptions** collection with relevant endpoints.
-- Add user authentication to protect the API endpoints.

 - **GET /adoptions**: List all adoptions.
 Include animal information in the response.
 - **POST /adoptions**: Record a new adoption.
 Update the corresponding animal's status to adopted.